- City Administration

 Successful applicants will be contacted by the City once the application submission period has concluded.
 In the event the number of eligible applicants does not exceed the total funding available for the program, the City will continue to operate the program on a first-come, first-serve basis.
 Please direct all ERAP questions to the City of La Habra Housing Division at 562-383-4108.

 LOCAL SCHOOL DISTRICTS NEWS AND NOTES

 Stay informed about what’s happening in your local school districts and how they’re responding to COVID-19 by visiting school district websites at:

 COVID-19 CASE REPORTS

-For residents and visitors who choose to continue self-isolation, the public may also conduct business with the City by phone, email or online at the City’s website.
+The public is invited to conduct business with City staff by phone, email or online at the City’s website.
 The following is a list of phone numbers to contact City staff regarding:

 - Business License Information: 562-383-4065

 - Building Inspections: 562-383-4122

 - Public Works Department: 562-383-4170

 As always, in the event of an emergency please call 9-1-1.